 Agents and or Master must give the Marine Operations Department as much notice as possible with her intended sailing time.
 A minimum of 6 hours notice is required.
-Penalties shall be incurred where a pilot is requested with less than the 4 hours notice period provided.

 Outbound pilots must be booked a minimum of 4 hours before planned embarkation.
 Request for pilots less than 4 hours in advance shall incur a late booking fee.